-The objective of the Master of Business & Science with a concentration in Drug Development and Discovery is to provide broad-based training for students in the areas of Drug Discovery, Drug Development, Regulatory Affairs, and Clinical Trials Management.
+The objective of the Master of Business & Science with a concentration in Drug Discovery & Development (Pharmaceutical Development) is to provide broad-based training for students in the areas of Drug Development, Regulatory Affairs, and Clinical Trials Management and Drug Discovery.
 Students will learn about the pharmaceutical development process and acquire analytical and communication skills suitable for managerial and staff positions in laboratory and clinical research, clinical trials, contract research organizations, federal regulatory agencies – such as the FDA - and pharmaceutical marketing.

 A number of our concentrations are geared towards professionals who have experience in their respective fields but are interested in enhancing their scientific and business knowledge.
 Many courses in these concentrations are either online or exec-style (concentrated curriculum).
 Please contact our office for more information.

 For the Master of Business & Science (MBS) degree, students take 24 credits in the sciences and 19 credits in business.
 In addition, students must attend 12 colloquium events to qualify for graduation.